christopher-caldwell/dedupe-data-loader/README.md

 If you're wonder what is a data loader, the TL;DR is that it efficiently fetches your data in batches rather than sending n number of requests.
 For a more detailed explanation, keep reading.

+## Why Another Data Loader?

+To be short, because the one from GraphQL doesn't have the ability to inject your own caching strategy.
+If you wanted to use Redis with that loader, it would be more work than this.
+We're all interested in less work.

+Secondly, I personally wanted to see if I could.
+It's an insanely popular package, but I wanted my own done exactly the way I wanted.
+Also one that was natively written in TypeScript.

 ## Installation

 For the copy / paste.